Common bottlenose dolphin: Marine pollution

 Common bottlenose dolphins are the most common apex predators found in coastal and estuarine ecosystems along the southern coast of the US, thus serve as an important indicator species of bioaccumulation and health of the ecosystem.

 It is believed that some diseases commonly found in dolphins are related to human behaviors, such as water pollution.
 Water pollution is linked to point and non-point source pollution.
 Point source pollution comes from a single source such as an oil spill and/or chemical discharge from a specific facility.
 The environmental impact of the Deepwater Horizon oil spill caused a direct impact and still serves as a long-term impact of future populations.
 Common bottlenose dolphins use these important habitats for calving, foraging, and feeding.
 Environmental impacts or changes from chemicals or marine pollution can alter and disrupt endocrine systems, affecting future populations.
 For example, oil spills have been related to lung and reproductive diseases in female dolphins.
-A recent studysuggested signs of lung disease and impaired stress in 32 dolphins that were captured and assessed in Barataria Bay, Louisiana, US.
+A recent study suggested signs of lung disease and impaired stress in 32 dolphins that were captured and assessed in Barataria Bay, Louisiana, US.
 Out of these 32 dolphins, 10 were found pregnant and, upon a 47-month check up, only 20% produced feasible calves, compared to a previous success rate of 83%, in the same area.
 It is believed that a recent oil spill in this area is partially to blame for these severely low numbers.

 Dense human development along the eastern coast of Florida and intense agricultural activity have resulted in increased freshwater inputs, changes in drainage patterns, and altered water quality (i.e. chemical contamination, high nutrient input, decreased salinity, decreased sea grass habitat, and eutrophication.
 High nutrient input from agriculture chemicals and fertilizers causes eutrophication and hypoxia, causing a severe reduction in water quality.
 Excess of phosphorus and nitrogen from these non-point sources deplete the natural cycle of oxygen by overconsumption of algae.
 Harmful algal blooms are responsible for dead zones and unusual mortality events of common bottlenose dolphins consuming these toxic fish from the brevetoxin produced by the dinoflagellate Karenia brevis.
 Brevetoxins are neurotoxins that can cause acute respiratory and neurological symptoms, including death, in marine mammals, sea turtles, birds, and fishes.